Steto-tryingtocode/FacialExpressionRecognition/README.md

 - **FER2013 is a noisy dataset**: some images are mislabeled, contain watermarks, or are not faces — an inherent limitation discussed in `eda.ipynb`.
 - **`disgust`** remains the hardest class due to extreme imbalance (~1.5% of the data); no tested balancing strategy completely eliminates the precision/recall trade-off for this class.
 - **`fear`** is systematically confused with `sad` and `surprise` across all experiments — see `error_analysis.ipynb` for the qualitative analysis.
 - **Transfer learning with a frozen backbone** (both ResNet18 and EfficientNet-B0) performed significantly worse than CNNs trained from scratch, likely due to the large domain gap between ImageNet (natural RGB photos) and FER2013 (low native resolution grayscale faces).
-Fully fine-tuning ResNet18 closes most of this gap and slightly beats the best from-scratch CNN, but at a much higher training cost; EfficientNet-B0 was only tested frozen.
+Fully fine-tuning closes most of this gap: both ResNet18 and EfficientNet-B0 slightly beat the best from-scratch CNN once fine-tuned, at a much higher training cost, with EfficientNet-B0 fine-tuned the best single model overall (66.0% accuracy) — though by a small margin over ResNet18 fine-tuned, and with slightly weaker recall on `disgust`/`fear`.